 The District has Supplemental Employee Retirement Plans for faculty and management, confidential and non-management employees.
-The accumulated future liability for the District at June 30, 2016 is \$3,199,665, and has been reflected in these financial statements.
+The accumulated future liability for the District at June 30, 2017 is \$2,203,588, and has been reflected in these financial statements.

-Plans approved in 2011-12 by the Board of Trustees were paid off during the fiscal year 2015-16.
-Plans approved in 2012-13, 2013-14, and 2014-15 by the Board of Trustees remain outstanding as of June 30, 2016.
+Plans approved in 2012-13, 2013-14, and 2014-15 by the Board of Trustees remain outstanding as of June 30, 2017.

 A total of 81 faculty, 19 management/confidential, and 58 non-management employees participate in the remaining plans.
-The total cost to the District for the remaining plans is approximately \$4.98 million.
+The total cost to the District for the remaining plans is approximately \$4.8 million.